 Since Maggie was still in surgery with Hannibal, Dominic picked up the phone and called Caitlin O'Shannessy at the Santini Air hanger to have her pick them up in Bad Rock.
 Dom looked at his watch and checked the time because it would take her at least two hours to get there from their hanger at the Van Nuys airport.

-When both men entered the clinic they saw Hannibal lying on the gurney propped up on a couple of pillows with two IV lines in his good arm with one of them hooked up the a unit of whole blood.
-He still had an oxygen mask on his face and his left shoulder was heavily bandaged with his left arm in a sling, immobilizing it, but he was relaxed and appeared to be sleeping peacefully.
+When both men entered the clinic, they saw Hannibal lying on the gurney propped up on a couple of pillows with two IV lines in his right arm with one of them hooked up the unit of whole blood.
+He still had an oxygen mask on his face, and his left shoulder was heavily bandaged with his left arm in a sling, immobilizing it, but he was relaxed and appeared to be sleeping peacefully.

-Maggie led the men over to two chairs she'd set up next to the sink and cleaned up their bruises and abrasions they'd received from the beatings the men received from their captors.
+Maggie led the men over to two chairs she'd set up next to the sink and cleaned up their bruises and abrasions from the beatings the men received from their captors.

 After Maggie cleaned them up the two men remained inside the clinic watching over Hannibal as he slept while Maggie went into the kitchen and started a pot of coffee.
-She wanted to wait to move Hannibal into her spare bedroom until the blood transfusion was completed, he woke up from the sedative and she would need the help of Hawke and Santini to do it.
+She wanted to move Hannibal into her spare bedroom while Hawke and Santini were there, but she needed to wait until the blood transfusion boosted his blood pressure and he woke up from the sedative.

-Maggie handed Hawke and Dom each a cup of coffee before retrieving one for herself.
-She snagged a semi comfortable padded chair and moved it closer to the gurney to sit next to Hannibal to keep an eye on his condition.
-She settled in comfortably where she could observe his breathing and her guests with ease.
+So when she returned from the kitchen, Maggie handed Hawke and Dom each a cup of coffee before retrieving one for herself.
+Then, she snagged a semi-comfortable padded chair and moved it closer to the gurney to sit next to Hannibal to keep an eye on his condition.
+Once she sat down, she made herself comfortable where she could observe his breathing and her guests with ease.